arihara-sudhan/Car/README.md

 What do you have to do?

-> Create A Virtual Environment First python3 -m venv envname
+"Create A Virtual Environment First" python3 -m venv envname

 > Activate It